-Maximum GPU utilization becomes a problem when it causes your GPU to overheat or when you can’t explain the usage spikes that likely indicate something’s wrong.
+Maximum GPU utilization becomes problematic when it causes your GPU to overheat or when you can’t explain the usage spikes that likely indicate something’s wrong.

 - 1. Malware